 To move a line of code this can be done by clicking the line then holding the left mouse button and dragging.
 If CTRL is held while doing this, instead of moving the line it will instead copy the selected line to the new location.
 If you find yourself dragging lines across by mistake, you might want to change your settings to require ALT to be pressed to drag lines.
 This can be done by right-clicking on the editor and un-ticking “Allow line move dragging without ALT” in the Editor Options.
 Moreover, there is a range of Visual Logic Editing options, you might want to consider when using the Free Edit mode.

 To select multiple lines of code, click on the first line, then press SHIFT and click on the last line of the block to be copied and this will highlight all the lines in between as well.
 If you are selecting lines at several different places, use CTRL, instead of SHIFT, as you click on each line you would like to select.

 Making changes to a command

-To edit a line of visual logic once it has been accepted, either use the free edit mode to make the changes, or to open the command dialog box double click on the line with the left mouse button.
+To edit a line of Visual Logic once it has been accepted, either use Logic Writer mode to make the changes, or to open the command dialog box double-click on the line with the left mouse button.